-If you recall, last year I sold my main blog for a five figure sum.
-The plan was to buy a house with that money, but it just wasn’t enough.
-Since my income fluctuates a lot and my wife is not working at the moment, going for mortgage wasn’t an option either (plus, we hate loans).
-So we’ve decided to just keep the money, raise some more and buy when we can afford a house.
-And then I realized: why wait for the money, when we can purchase an apartment now, carry on saving and whenever we have enough, we just sell the apartment, add the extra money and buy our house.
+But then I thought a bit more about the plan. why wait for the money to buy a house, when we can purchase an apartment instead, continue saving and whenever we have enough, we just sell the apartment, add the rest of the money and buy our dream house.
 At least this way we have a property and if somehow the market goes up a lot (although I don’t believe it will in the next 5-10 years), we’ll get some nice profits too.

-Compared to other three room apartments, this one that we found was really cheap (especially since it was in such a great area).
+Compared to other two bedroom apartments on sale at the moment, this one that we found was really cheap and in a good area too.
 Why?
 Because of these two reasons: first and creepiest – it’s right behind a cemetery.
-Actually, one of its balconies has a complete cemetery view, fortunately blocked by a bunch of trees.
-Still, during the winter, we’ll probably see the graves if we decided to spend time on the balcony.
-However, this also means that it’s in a really quiet area.
+Actually, two of the rooms have a full view over the cemetery, and even though it’s partially blocked by some trees, it’s still a bit creepy.
+Looking at other peoples’ graves is not the dream view one has in mind, but at least this means that it’s in a really quiet area.
 Ha!

 This apartment is small if we are to judge it by US standards: 700 square feet, but that’s actually a decent and somewhat standard size in Romania and Europe.
-We’ve actually visited a couple of 600 square feet 3 room apartments and they still seemed to be pretty nice.
+We’ve actually visited a couple of 600 square feet 3 room apartments and they still seemed to be pretty nice and large enough for us.
 Actually, the largest we’ve seen listed was 800 square feet, but it was well out of our budget.

 So, yeah, I guess that this is it!
-We’re buying an apartment in Romania and we’re pretty excited about this.
+We’re buying an apartment in Romania and we’re pretty excited about it.
 Hopefully, nothing will go wrong in these next 24 hours and we’ll have a deal.
-It will also be extremely interesting to follow, as I’ll make sure to share all the photos of the apartment with you, from its current state to the final state, whenever that’s ready.
-And the costs, to see exactly how much a complete Romanian make-over costs!
+It will also be extremely interesting to follow, as I’ll make sure to share all the photos of the apartment with you, from its current state to the final version, whenever that’s ready.
+And the costs, to see exactly how much a complete renovation of an apartment in Romania costs!